SystemDylan/fortune-of-the-day/README.md

 - Terraform configuration file for ELB/ASG automatically deploys a Route 53 CNAME DNS record pointing to the ELB's DNS name
 - Access the web app at http://fortune.systemdylan.com/

+## SQL Fortune of the Day

+-A rebuilt version of the 'fortune of the day' python flask app.
+Uses a locally hosted MySQL DB instead of an Amazon Dynamo DB
+-The application now contacts a SQL database over an Ipsec VPN facilitated between a pfsense firewall and an aws vpc virtual private gateway.
+All aws vpc and vpc infrastructure was generated and is managed with terraform.
+The terraform scripts for the environment can be viewed at my terraform-aws repo: https://github.com/SystemDylan/terraform-aws

 ## Upcoming Features

 - SSL certificate implementation